-Information Systems: A Manager’s Guide to Harnessing Technology introduces students to the world where tech and business meet.
+Information Systems: A Manager’s Guide to Harnessing Technology (new v.
+5.0 published Aug.
+2016!
+Here’s a bit of what’s in v 5.0).
+This exciting textbook introduces students to the world where tech and business meet.
 Written in an accessible style using a mix of concept chapters and integrative case-style chapters, the text has been praised by students and faculty alike.
 Some highlights:

-- Nearly 1,300 adoptions across both undergraduate and MBA programs.
+- Over 400 colleges and universities have adopted the textbook across both undergraduate and MBA programs.

 - Used by six of the top 10 “Best Undergraduate IS programs” ranked in US News and World Report.

 - Winner of the “Textbook Excellence Award” from the Text and Academic Authors Association.